ChrstphrHll/npc_gen/students/Scarlotta Inqoul.md

 # Scarlotta Inqoul
 ---
 ### Description
-- Dwarf Paladin from Beleriand
+- Dwarf Paladin from Shadesburry Initiative
 - 4th year Diplomacy student in Burk
-- long curly violet hair that's plain, Pale Brown eyes, and Brown skin
+- long wavy white hair that's plain, Pale Brown eyes, and Brown skin
 - Is Iconoclastic and Puritanical, and has Innovation as their ideal

 ### Organizations